Privacy and Legal Disclaimers

 - Whether your providing the information is voluntary or mandatory under law; and

-- Effects if you choose to not provide the requested information.
+- Results if you choose to not provide the requested information.

 For the general contact information that may be submitted through www.uscis.gov, we have completed a Privacy Impact Assessment (PIA) and System of Records Notice (SORN) providing details about the privacy protections and redress options available for the contact information we collect from the public.
-This information may be used to distribute information to you and to perform various administrative tasks.
+We may use this information to provide you with information and to perform various administrative tasks.
 For further information, please reference the privacy compliance documentation below:

 - DHS/ALL-002 Department of Homeland Security (DHS) Mailing and Other Lists System of Records Notice (November 25, 2008, 73 FR 71659)

 Many of our programs and websites allow you to send us email messages.
 We will use the information you provide to respond to your inquiry.
 We will only send you general information via email.
 You should be reminded that email may not necessarily be secure against interception.
 Therefore, we suggest that you do not send sensitive PII (such as your Social Security number) to us via email.
 If your intended email communication is sensitive, e.g., it includes information such as your bank account, charge card, or Social Security number, you should instead send it by U.S. mail.
-Another alternative may be submission of data through a secure program website, if available.
+You may also submit data through a secure program website, if available.

 When you browse through any website, certain information about your visit can be collected.
 We automatically collect the following types of information about your visit: